How to Transfer KiwiSaver to Australian Super

 Benefits

-If you plan to settle in Australia long-term, it could pay to transfer your KiwiSaver across the ditch.
+If you plan to settle in Australia permanently, it could pay to transfer your KiwiSaver across the ditch.
 Some of the benefits can include:

 • Single fund easier to manage – if your investments are in one place, it’s quicker and easier to check your balance, investments and their performance.
 Having all your money with you in Australia also means that you don’t have to worry about, or keep up-to-date with, any changes to KiwiSaver back in NZ

-• Lower tax rate – most Australian super contributions are taxed at 15%.
-Which tends to be lower than the tax you pay on KiwiSaver.
+• Lower tax rate – most Australian super contributions and earnings are taxed at 15%.
+Which is lower than the tax most wage earners will pay on their KiwiSaver.
 So by transferring your KiwiSaver across, you could save money.
 This is a general rule, and it will vary depending on your circumstances.
 So it could be prudent to speak to a financial specialist

 • There is no entry/exit tax – on super/KiwiSaver funds transferred between AU and NZ